cloudevents/spec/governance/SDK.md

 We define a project `cloudevents/sdk-x` _not actively maintained_ if:

-6. No commits on master from `sdk-x-maintainers` for 4 months
+6. Issues and/or PRs are not being triaged from `sdk-x-mantainers` for 2 months
-7. Issues and/or PRs are not being triaged from `sdk-x-mantainers` for 2 months
+7. Security patches are not being **released** from `sdk-x-mantainers` for 1 months from CVE disclosures

-8. Security patches are not being **released** from `sdk-x-mantainers` for 1 months from CVE disclosures
+It may happen that there has been no necessary activity within the SDK for at least 4 months.
+The other SDK maintainers will evaluate what "no necessary activity" means, but often this could mean "no commits", or "no issue discussions".
+However, if the SDK is stable and does not need to be update then it might be determined that it current state is acceptable.

 To prevent the project from becoming _not actively maintained_, the community MAY takes the following actions: